pedro-samo/lapa_portfolio/README.md

 # Henrique Lapa - Porfólio

-**This is a simple, honest and efficient work WebSite for my first and great friend, audiovisual producer and cultural, a lover of life: Antônio Henrique Lapa**
+** My second web project.
+This is a simple, honest and efficient Work WebSite for my first and great friend, audiovisual producer and cultural, a lover of life: Antônio Henrique Lapa**

 ## Technologies